 If you have a combi boiler or are thinking about getting one, it will do wonders in helping the water to heat instantaneously.
 You will also notice it is a lot easier for you to get water up to other areas of the bathroom, such as the basin.

-Project by DJ Moore Lofts: Dormer Conversion Apartment in Wootton
+Project by DJ Moore Lofts: Velux Conversion, Wing

 How Will You Ventilate Your Loft Conversion Bathroom?